varnholt/deceptus_engine/doc/level_design/readme.md

 ## Weather

-While this document is written, the Deceptus Engine supports only a single weather type and that is rain.
+While this document is written, the Deceptus Engine supports only a the weather types 'rain' and 'thunderstorm'.
 Great.
-So if you are planning to have any outdoorsy part in your level that's supposed to have shitty weather, then create an object group `weather` and define a rainy region by setting up a rectangle in there.
+So if you are planning to have any outdoorsy part in your level or a view outside the window that's supposed to have real shitty weather, then create an object group `weather`.

+### Rain
+To define a rainy region, set up a rectangle inside your `weather` object layer.
 The rectangle's name is supposed to start with `rain`.

 Rain layers have the custom properties below: